Radek Bejbl: Spanish and French leagues

 Bejbl spent two years in Austria with SK Rapid Wien, playing 27 Bundesliga games in his second year to help to a fourth-place finish and qualification to the UEFA Intertoto Cup.
-Aged 35, he returned to his country for one final season with FC Slovan Liberec.
+Aged 35, he returned to his country signing a one-year contract for one final season with Slovan Liberec.
+He finished his professional career in 2008 and went on to become a youth coach for Prague side Viktoria Žižkov.

 International career

-Bejbl played 56 matches and scored three goals for Czech Republic, participating at UEFA Euro 1996 and Euro 2000.
+Bejbl played two matches for Czechoslovakia before the nation split.
+He played 56 matches and scored three goals for Czech Republic, participating at UEFA Euro 1996 and Euro 2000.
 In the former competition, he started in all the games as the nation reached the final, netting in a 2–1 group stage win against Italy.

-Bejbl's debut occurred on 8 May 1995, in a 1–1 friendly with Slovenia.
-Previously, he appeared in two games for Czechoslovakia.